opendocsg/slw-judgments-backfill/2010_SGHC_7/report.md

 50     Corroboration is required or is considered desirable for some forms of evidence, e.g. evidence of victims of sexual offences and children, and evidence on identification.
 However, any form of evidence can be strengthened by corroboration.

 51     For any lie to be taken as corroborative evidence, the four conditions in _Lucas_ must be met, whether or not corroboration is required.
-However, there is a statement in _PP v Lau Boon Huat_ [1997] SGHC 148 at [53] that:
+However, there is a statement in _PP v Lau Boon Huat_ <span class="citation">[1997] SGHC 148</span> at [53] that:

  In R v.
 Lucas, Lord Lane CJ laid down 4 tests to decide whether a lying statement amounted to corroboration.
 These tests were laid down in a case where corroboration was a special requirement in that the nature of that case made it incumbent to make a special effort to look for corroboration or consider the lack of corroboration.
 In the present case there is no special requirement for corroboration of the accused's guilt.
 I have already considered the effect of all the lies of the accused on the rest of his evidence and came to the conclusion that because of the lies he could not be believed and that some of them demolished his own case.
 The lying statements of the accused did not call for a special consideration.

 This should not be taken to mean that the tests only apply in situations where there is a special requirement for corroboration.
 The tests have been applied in cases where there were no special requirements for corroboration eg, _Yeo Choon Poh_.
 Lies which satisfy the tests may amount to corroboration in any sort of case.

-52     When a lie offers corroboration, it does that by corroborating some existing evidence, as was made clear in _PP v Chee Cheong Hin Constance_ [2006] 2 SLR 24 at [92] that:
+52     When a lie offers corroboration, it does that by corroborating some existing evidence, as was made clear in _PP v Chee Cheong Hin Constance_ <span class="citation">[2006] 2 SLR 24</span> at [92] that:

  An accused’s deliberate lies on material issues can corroborate other evidence against him.

  [emphasis added]

 53     Statements appear in some judgments that lies can corroborate guilt.
-In _PP_ v _Manogaran s/o R Ramu (No.2)_ [1997] SGHC 121 at [62], the court held that person’s lie “can amount to corroboration
+In _PP_ v _Manogaran s/o R Ramu (No.2)_ <span class="citation">[1997] SGHC 121</span> at [62], the court held that person’s lie “can amount to corroboration

 of his guilt”.
-In _Bala Murugan a/l Krishnan v PP_ [2002] 4 SLR 289, it was ruled at [22] that an accused person’s lies “could be relied on as corroborating evidence of his guilt”.
-In _Jagatheesan s/o Krishnasamy v PP_ [2006] 4 SLR 45 at [83], it was stated that a “lie may very well be used by the Prosecution as corroboration of the [accused] witness’s guilt”.
+In _Bala Murugan a/l Krishnan v PP_ <span class="citation">[2002] 4 SLR 289</span>, it was ruled at [22] that an accused person’s lies “could be relied on as corroborating evidence of his guilt”.
+In _Jagatheesan s/o Krishnasamy v PP_ <span class="citation">[2006] 4 SLR 45</span> at [83], it was stated that a “lie may very well be used by the Prosecution as corroboration of the [accused] witness’s guilt”.

 54     These statements were not intended to be extensions of or departures from _Lucas_ , which was cited as authority in each case.
 In all three cases, the court acted on evidence (other than the lies) that the lies corroborated. _Lucas_ is not to be construed to mean that an accused person can be convicted because he had lied.
 The true effect of _Lucas_ is that a person’s lies may corroborate other evidence against him, and the corroborated evidence may establish his guilt.
 Lies are not evidence of guilt.